 This is a British Columbia story that many have heard — a story of multiple deaths and murders.
 The first murder (that of Bellanger) happened on the Fraser River just after Alexander Caulfield Anderson had left to take charge of Fort Colvile.
-But Anderson had sheltered the Native man that later murdered Bellanger.
+But Anderson had sheltered the First Nations man that later murdered Bellanger.
 This is what James Robert Anderson, eldest son of A.C.
 Anderson, had to say about the murder of Bellanger in his unpublished manuscript, “Indian Tribes of British Columbia,” [Mss.
 1912, Box 16, file 1, BCA].

 “About the year 1846, an Indian, destitute and starving, made his way during the winter to Fort Alexandria, then in charge of my late father, where he was cared for and fed until spring, when he returned to his tribe.
 Some time after, the bowsman, one Alexis Belanger, of one of the bateaux conveying furs from some of the up river points, was shot and killed when nearing Alexandria [incorrect].
 Supplies were immediately stopped and all relations with the Indians broke off until the murderer was delivered up, dead or alive.
 The story then leaked out, that on his return to his people the recipient of charity had been held in derision and was told that he was the white man’s bond man or slave and that he would not dare to kill a white man and so on…